lostplusfound/GoogleCalendarClient/README.md

    ```
    Call this method to refresh the events on the calendar.
 Then, access the `JSONVar events;` property of the GoogleCalendarClient object which contains a list of the user's Google Calendar events in JSON format.
 Consult the [Google Calendar API reference](https://developers.google.com/calendar/api/v3/reference/events/list) for the JSON response format.
 Once this method returns false, the access token has become invalid, and step 1 must be repeated to either refresh the token or generate a new one.

-## Shortcomings
-This library has very limited functionality, only supporting one feature: getting a list of the events on a user's Google Calendar.
-Moreover, it has a very clunky process for obtaining the credentials needed to call the Google Calendar API.
-Finally, it is incredibly insecure, ignoring SSL certificates and simply calling `client.setInsecure();`.